-The Trimurti – Brahma, Vishnu, and Maheshwar (Lord Shiva) are responsible for the respective roles of creation, protection, and destruction of the universe.
+The Trimurti – Brahma, Vishnu, and Maheshwar (Lord Shiva) are responsible for the creation, protection, and destruction of the universe.
 Thus, Hindu trinity gods are known for the cosmic functions of creation, maintenance, and destruction.

-Today, we present you with some interesting facts about Brahma, Vishnu, and Shiva, the Hindu Trinity or Trimurti.
+Today, we present some interesting facts about Brahma, Vishnu, and Shiva, the Hindu Trinity or Trimurti.

 Lord Brahma is the creator of the entire universe but the less popular trinity god in the modern-day world.
 He had five heads; however, one head was cut off by Lord Shiva, and the other heads represent many aspects of Hinduism, such as the four Vedas, the yugas, and the four varnas.
 He is quite peaceful – he does not hold any weapon in his hands, but he holds a book, rosary, and other attributes of wisdom.